A post is either a piece of content or the act of publishing that content (usually in a way that is shared). It is different than a page

 - Your Year in Review (see examples therein)

-Add more specific thoughts on why you (might want to) post (or just why write), even if they haven't motivated you yet, but might some day.
-Maybe they'll help motivate someone else!
+Why you (might want to) post (or just why write).
+Share your reasons why you post, maybe they'll help motivate someone else!

 I write for myself first.
 Writing, in many ways, pushes me to think; writing is my process to flesh out ideas.